home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 - Day night mode (Auto, Color, Black&White)
 - PTZ preset

-PTZ preset positions can be set in the Reolink app/windows/web client, the names of the presets will be loaded into Home Assistant open start of the integration.
-When adding new preset positions, please restart the reolink integration.
+PTZ preset positions can be set in the Reolink app/windows/web client, the names of the presets will be loaded into Home Assistant at the start of the integration.
+When adding new preset positions, please restart the Reolink integration.

 ## Siren entities